epam/edp-install/docs/operator-guide/manage-jenkins-ci-job-provision.md

 ```
    </details>

-  After the steps above are performed, the new custom job-provision will be available in **Advanced Settings** during the application creation in Admin Console.
+  After the steps above are performed, the new custom job-provision will be available in **Advanced Settings** during the application creation in the Headlamp UI:

   !![Github job provision](../assets/operator-guide/github-job-provision.png "Github job provision")